Greek yields rise on report ECB wary of raising T-bill sales

 “This leaves the market vulnerable to plenty of headline risk and increased volatility and we are still reluctant to advocate any outright duration position in Greek assets just yet.”

 Yields on other peripheral euro zone bonds were slightly firmer with investors looking to the start next month of the ECB’s sovereign bond purchases.
-Italian and Spanish 10-year yields were 2-3 bps lower at 1.57 percent and 1.47 percent respectively.
-(Editing by Toby Chopra)
+Italian and Spanish 10-year yields were 1-2 bps lower at 1.58 percent and 1.48 percent respectively (Editing by Toby Chopra)